DCSO/MISP-dockerized-docs/docs/changelogs/MISP-dockerized-server.md

 ---
+## Bug/MDD-199: Repair Global 'tagging.sh' Script
+### Update Information
+This release fixed a bug in `tagging.sh` script.
+### General Changes
+The general `tagging.sh` script was changed.
+There are no user actions required.
+### Fixes and Improvements
+- Restricted Docker image souce repository tags to source repository not2push
+- Added test Gitlab CI job for 2.4.nightly-ubuntu
+- Added tag commands to Gitlab CI test job
+### Detailed Changes
+- Restricted Docker image souce repository tags to source repository not2push The `tagging.sh` save all tags which are pass to the current container name.
+But this is problematic for the case that we tag first for the one repository and then for the second.
+Therefore there are new tags which not exists for 'not2push' repository but exists for an custom repository.
+This runs into an error.
+Which was fixed now.
+- Added test Gitlab CI job for 2.4.nightly-ubuntu
+   The 2.4.nightly-ubuntu had no second Gitlab CI job for test, only the build CI job.
+Therefore we added this test.
+- Added tag commands to Gitlab CI test job
+   The tag command was not tested at test CI job.
+Now we fixed this.

+---
 ## Bug/MDD-198: Fixing Gitlab CI to Build All Images
 ### Update Information
 This release fixed small bugs in Gitlab CI files.